darekp7/xsframework/README.md

 Thanks to them the setter has ability to determine if the current element is first or last and take specific actions for the first/last element.

-### Defining general properties
+### Defining plain properties
-The definition of the setter for general property is a bit similar to the case of the setter for element property, but the second argument is the key (aka name) of the property, not an DOM element:
+The definition of the setter for plain property is a bit similar to the case of the setter for element property, but the second argument is the key (aka name) of the property, not an DOM element:
 ```javascript
  xs.define('totalSum', function(xs, key, value) {
      var element = xs.MessageDiv; //yes, this is the abbreviation of document.getElementById('MessageDiv')